 On 27 May 2005, orphan designation (EU/3/05/277) was granted by the European Commission to The Matthews Consultancy Ltd, United Kingdom, for 3-[5-(2-fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid for the treatment of cystic fibrosis.

-The sponsorship was transferred to Voisin Consulting S.A.R.L., France, in May 2007 and subsequently to PTC Therapeutics Limited, United Kingdom, in May 2013.
+The sponsorship was transferred to Voisin Consulting S.A.R.L., France, in May 2007, to PTC Therapeutics Limited, United Kingdom, in May 2013 and to PTC Therapeutics International Limited, Ireland, in June 2015.

 - What is cystic fibrosis?